Support individuals. Strengthen families. Serve communities.

 According to the U.S. Bureau of Labor Statistics*, employment of social workers is projected to grow faster than the average for all occupations–12% between 2020 to 2030.
 For child, family, and school social workers, as well as healthcare social workers, employment is expected to grow 13%, while employment for mental health and substance abuse social workers is expected to grow even faster–15%.

-Completing your social work degree online or in person gives you more opportunities to do work that matters.
+Completing your social work degree in New Orleans gives you opportunities to learn about local companies and organizations where you can do work that matters.
+Plus, many students develop relationships with classmates who are connected to local job opportunities.
 Tulane graduates go on to work in mental health clinics, government organizations, non-profits, community development corporations, child welfare programs, hospitals, and schools, among other organizations.

 *U.S. Bureau of Labor Statistics, Occupational Outlook Handbook